Gambling regulation: Councillor handbook (England and Wales)

 A partnership approach to local regulation

 In line with the principles of better regulation, the Gambling Commission are encouraging operators and licensing authorities to work together in partnership.
-The LGA also recognises the value of this approach, having convened a ‘Betting Commission’ in 2014 to bring together councils and representatives of the betting shop industry to discuss council concerns about clustering and fixed odds betting terminal (FOBT) machines.
+This can be helpful in relation to tackling gambling related harms.

 Role of councillors and the licensing authority